Professor, Co-Coordinator of Voice, and Director of Opera

 He holds degrees from the College of the Holy Cross, Worcester, MA (B.A.), The New England Conservatory of Music in Boston (B.M.), Hunter College (M.A.), and the City University of New York (D.M.A.).
 His students are performing with young artist programs and opera and musical theater companies across the country and are frequent finalists and winners at state, regional, and national competitions including MTNA, NATS, National Federation of Music Clubs, Mobile Opera’s Madame Rose Palmai-Tenser Competition, Birmingham Music Club Guild, the James Toland Vocal Arts Competition, and others.

-His current professional affiliations include the National Opera Association (NOA, Immediate Past President), Music Teacher’s National Association (MTNA), Alabama Music Teacher’s Association (AMTA, State Auditions Coordinator), and the College Music Society (CMS).
+His current professional affiliations include the National Opera Association (NOA, Past President – 2018-2020), Music Teacher’s National Association (MTNA), Alabama Music Teacher’s Association (AMTA, State Auditions Coordinator), National Association of Teachers of Singing (NATS), and the College Music Society (CMS).
 He has also served on the Executive Board of the Montgomery Symphony’s Vann Vocal Institute.